-Before the node receives a Connection Assignment frame from the hub, it should stay in an active state to be ready to receive or transmit a frame.
+Before the node is connected with the hub, it should stay in an active state to be ready to receive or transmit a frame.

 A node may also use CSMA/CA based random access as described in 7.6, if capable, to transmit its frames before and after its connection with a hub.